 The state of an Alerts metric that has reached a near-critical or critical status.
-An alert is issued by Alerts, triggering an action and informing of a problem that has occurred or is likely to occur within the area sampled by the specific metric.
+An alert is issued by Alerts, on predefined metrics and thresholds.
+Alerts can automatically perform an action, such as displaying a pop-up message, sending an email message or SNMP trap, or running a program.